kevinburke/burke.services/index.md

 incidents to an extremely low value.
 I'll work with your team to figure out where the problem areas are, and recommend/implement solutions.

+- **Rewrite it in Go.** Do you have a server that no one understands, that needs better throughput, or fails in unpredictable ways?
+Is your team interested in kicking the tires with Go for a new project?
+I'm a contributor to the Go programming language, I've written (and rewritten) several services in Go for several companies, and can do the same for you.
+This will include a testing and deployment strategy, a method for loading configuration from the environment, and for starting and testing a local server.

 - **Find problems in the build.** Intermittent build failures train your team that build failures are okay, and then you might miss a more important error that comes through.
 Or, an intermittent build failure might represent a real